Jediweirdo/cloudflare-cors-anywhere/README.md

 To use, simply create the KV namespaces in your [cloudflare dashboard](https://developers.cloudflare.com/kv/get-started/#tab-panel-841), then uncomment the bindings code in the wrangler .toml and paste in the namespace IDs that correspond to each binding.

-Note that the KV bindings take precedent over their manual variable counterparts, **regardless of whether the created KV is empty or not. **This can break the worker if you create an empty whitelist origin KV binding, as it will default to banning every request sent to it.** To avoid this, add `.*` or your desired regex origin to the keys of the binding before deploying.
+Note that the KV bindings take precedent over their manual variable counterparts, regardless of if the created KV is empty or not. **This can break the worker if you create an empty whitelist origin KV binding, as it will default to banning every request sent to it.** To avoid this, add `.*` or your desired regex origin to the keys of the binding before deploying.

 Alternatively, just edit the manual binding equivalent keys found inside the index.js file